Eurosafe

 PPE Inspection

-Personal Protective Equipment (PPE) that is intended for use with fall protection systems needs to be regularly inspected.
-Typical PPE for use with a fall protection systems includes a harness (full body), a shock-absorbing lanyard, an attachment device (karabiner or system-specific connector i.e. Latchway transfastener), a helmet designed for work at height, and other system-specific equipment.
+Personal Protective Equipment (PPE) used in conjunction with fall protection systems must be inspected regularly to ensure it remains safe and compliant.
+Typical PPE for work at height includes a full-body harness, a shock-absorbing lanyard, an appropriate attachment device such as a karabiner or a system-specific connector (e.g. a Latchways transfastener), a helmet designed for work at height, and any other equipment specific to the fall protection system in use.

-The importance of ensuring the correct specification, fitting, and inspection of this PPE should not be underestimated.
-Doing so can very quickly identify the “weakest link” in any fall protection system.
+Ensuring the correct specification, proper fitting, and routine inspection of PPE is absolutely critical.
+These steps help identify potential faults early on and can quickly reveal the “weakest link” in any fall protection system.

-Regular inspection is very important as PPE can become damaged or lose its effectiveness, due to general wear and tear, misuse, and exposure to dirt, grit, UV light, or chemicals.
+Regular inspections are essential, as PPE can become damaged or less effective over time due to factors such as general wear and tear, improper use, or exposure to dirt, grit, UV radiation, and chemicals.

 Our PPE inspection service ensures that your PPE is fully compliant, in date, and fit for purpose.